US giving Ukraine USD 3 billion in military aid for years ahead | Law-Order

 The funding must still be approved by parliament, and some of it won't be delivered until next year.

-US defense leaders are also eyeing plans that will expand training for Ukrainian troops outside their country, and for militaries on Europe's eastern and southern flanks that feel most threatened by Russia's aggression.
+US defence leaders are also eyeing plans that will expand training for Ukrainian troops outside their country, and for militaries on Europe's eastern and southern flanks that feel most threatened by Russia's aggression.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)